Why Year-Round Flea and Tick Prevention Actually Matters

 This is the topical I reach for when I need something that repels AND kills.
 K9 Advantix II doesn’t just wait for parasites to bite — it creates a barrier that drives fleas, ticks, and mosquitoes away on contact.

 Kills fleas within 12 hours.
 New fleas that jump on your dog from the environment die within 2 hours.
 That speed matters when you’re dealing with heavy flea pressure.
+Active ingredients are imidacloprid, permethrin, and pyriproxyfen.
+Thirty-day duration, waterproof after 24 hours, minimum age 7 weeks.
+A 6-pack runs $50-60.

 Critical warning: K9 Advantix II contains permethrin, which is highly toxic to cats.
 If you have cats in your home, keep them completely separated from your treated dog for at least 24 hours.
 Better yet, choose a different product.
+I cannot stress this enough — permethrin exposure can kill cats.
+This is the one product on this list where I’d say it’s genuinely dangerous if used in the wrong household.

 Frontline Plus